ifiokjr/gelx/crates/gelx/readme.md

 ## `gelx!`

-Working with the default `gel` requires writing queries and creating the expected types for both the input and output into these queries.
-The correctness of your code is only checked at runtime increasing the risk of bugs and errors.
+Working with the default `gel` crate requires manually writing untyped queries and creating the rust structs and enums for both the input and output into these queries with.
+The correctness of your code can only be checked at runtime increasing the risk of bugs and errors.

-`gelx!` transforms your queries into types and functions, providing safety and peace of mind during the development of your project.
+`gelx!` transforms your queries into rust structs, types and functions, providing safety during development of your project.

 ### Inline Queries